-Adjust the table auger to specifications and insure that it can travel its full range of float, which should be 5 to 10 cm (2 to 4").
+- Table auger and feeder– Adjust the table auger to specifications and ensure that it can travel its full range of float, which should be five to 10 centimetres (two to four inches).
 The front elevator needs to carry a big volume of material so check the tension and freedom to float.

-The concave is generally set quite wide open as compared to cereal crops.
-The concave should not be set wide open so that if plugging occurs there is still an opportunity to lower the concave to make backing the slug out easier.
-For combines where the concaves can be easily changed it is often preferable to have narrower spaced wire concaves to minimize the amount of stems being pushed down to the cleaning shoe.
+- Concave settings- The concave is generally set quite wide as compared to cereal crops.
+However, it should not be set completely open, as it can be helpful to back out any plugged material if the concave can be slightly lowered.
+It is preferable to have narrower spaced wire concaves to minimize the amount of stems being pushed down to the cleaning shoe.

-Excessive pods, broken pods and stems separated by the walkers can overload the cleaning system and tailings return.
-In some cases wire mesh over the walker surface has been successful in reducing excessive trash separation.
+- Straw walkers- Excessive pods, broken pods and stems separated by the walkers can overload the cleaning system and tailings return.
+In some cases, wire mesh over the walker surface has been successful in reducing excessive trash separation.
 Others have removed the straw walker risers to help material move over the straw walkers faster.
 However, most operators reduce the threshing aggressiveness with cylinder and concave adjustment.

-- Have operator just feed crop in at 0.5 to 1.0 mph.
-Start at the low to mid–range of recommended fan speed.
+- Have operator feed crop in at 0.5 to 1.0 mph.
+Start at the low to mid range of recommended fan speed.

 - Monitor if and where seed is coming off the chaffer and if minimal.

-- As loading increases air speed decreases slightly so maximum acceptable blown over seeds at low speed is usually less at normal harvesting rates.
+- As loading increases, air speed decreases slightly, so the maximum acceptable blown-over seeds at low speed is usually less at normal harvesting rates.

 - This setting technique is based on chaff fluidization (air moving through the entire chaff mat).

-Proper fan and sieves adjustment is important since canola seed can be easily blown out of the combine or remain mixed with the chaff and carried out.
-However, it is necessary to use enough wind to maintain a "live" sieve.
+Proper adjustment of fan and sieves is important since canola seed can be easily blown out of the combine or remain mixed with the chaff and carried out.
+However, it is necessary to use enough wind to maintain a “live” sieve.

-Two things are important for a cleaning system to work effectively:
+Two factors are important for a cleaning system to work effectively:

-- The shoe must be fed evenly from side to side, and
+- The shoe must be fed evenly from side to side.

 - The air must be distributed reasonably uniformly.

 Generally closing the chaffer sieve directs air from a more vertical direction to a horizontal path.
 This causes seed and chaff to move rearward more quickly, reducing the time it is in the cleaning area.
 This also tends to align straws in the horizontal plane.
-When the chaff load is dry and light a fairly wide chaffer openings (15 -22mm (9/16”-7/8”)) can provide maximum capacity as the material moves slower and has more time to separate.
+When the chaff load is dry and light, fairly wide chaffer openings (15-22 millimetres or 9/16-7/8 of an inch) can provide maximum capacity as the material moves slower and has more time to separate.
 The chaff mat is also dispersed so that there is less restriction for the seed to fall through the mat.
-However, when chaff has larger pieces of stem or becomes damp or green, too wide an opening results in stems and pod pieces in the sample or stems “spearing” in the sieves.
-The wide chaffer sieve setting can in some conditions result in an overloaded tailings system.
-In these instances the chaffer must be closed more (12 mm (1/2”)).
+However, when chaff has larger pieces of stem or becomes damp or green, too wide of an opening can result in stems and pod pieces in the sample or stems “spearing” in the sieves.
+In some conditions, a wide chaffer sieve setting can result in an overloaded tailings system.
+In these instances, the chaffer must be closed more (12 millimetres or ½ of an inch).

 Closing the cleaning sieve has a similar effect, but because it is below the chaffer sieve this also affects the air flow to the chaffer.
-In canola the cleaning sieve is often closed to 2-3mm (3/32”-1/8”) but can also operate at times up to 6mm (1/4”) open.
+In canola, the cleaning sieve is often closed to two to three millimetres (3/32-1/8 of an inch) but can also operate at times up to 6 millimetres (1/4 of an inch) open.
 Running a closed sieve can limit the air flow along the entire length of the chaffer sieve which means there is a chance in some machines that material will settle on the chaffer and ride out, taking seed with it.

-Adjusting the lower sieve tight to obtain a very clean seed sample in the grain tank can at times send clean seed into the tailings return, which in turn may lead to extra seed damage.
+Adjusting the lower sieve tight to obtain a very clean seed sample in the grain tank could send clean seed into the tailings return, which in turn may lead to extra seed damage.

-If too much trash is in the grain tank and closing the sieve is not an option try increasing the fan speed slightly or reducing the chaffer sieve opening.
+If too much trash is in the grain tank and closing the sieve is not an option, try increasing the fan speed slightly or reducing the chaffer sieve opening.
 Often the tailings section at the rear of the chaffer sieve is opened wider than the main chaffer sieve.
 In canola this can be problematic.
-Unlike coarse grains there are typically few unthreshed pods to be caught.
+Unlike coarse grains, there are typically few Seed that remains in the pod (ex. for canola) or head (for cereal) after a cycle through the combine. pods to be caught.
 Opening the tailings section often overloads the tailings system with trash that should have been carried over the tailings section.
 The wide tailings section also provides an easy escape for air between the chaffer and cleaning sieve, which further reduces the air flow up through the chaffer sieve towards the rear of the chaffer.